cog1to/irc.rb/README.md

 There's a basic DCC support, all `DCC SEND` requests are auto-accepted and saved into the `download_dir` path defined in `SETTINGS` hash.

-### No TLS support
+### TLS support

-TLS is not supported yet, not sure if it will ever be.
-It requires an external Ruby gem to be installed, and I don't want to create a dependency right now.
+TLS support can be added by applying the 'patches/enable-tls.patch', or executing `make tls`.
+It requires `openssl` gem.

 ### No widechar support